 There are two main streams of study in Years 11 and 12.
-One pathway is suitable for students interested in continuing at Canberra Institution of Technology (CIT) or entering the workforce following the completion of Year 12.
-The second option is a university pathway, designed for students interested in studying at university soon after they leave college.
+One pathway is suitable for students interested in continuing at Canberra Institution of Technology (CIT), entering the workforce following the completion of Year 12 or using alternative pathways for entry into university.
+The second option is a direct university pathway, designed for students interested in studying at university soon after they leave college.
 There is overlap between the two pathways, but the first decision students need to make is whether they want to keep open the option of attending a university straight from school.